weakish/weakish.github.com/dive-into/osx.md

 ## Tiling

-Long press the restore button, then drag the window to the left or right part of the screen.
+Long press the restore button, then select tiling in drop-down menu.

 Another way is activating mission control.
 Then move one window to another full screen window in another virtual desktop.